WordPress/servehappy/README.md

 ## Tide Project

 While not directly related to the servehappy initiative, the [Tide Project](https://make.wordpress.org/tide/) will indirectly support the various efforts in process.
-It will particularly help with prividing feedback to users about what plugins/themes they have in use on their site that might not be compatible with a PHP version being upgraded to.
+It will particularly help with providing feedback to users about what plugins/themes they have in use on their site that might not be compatible with a PHP version being upgraded to.

 See [here](https://xwp.co/tide-a-path-to-better-code-across-the-wordpress-ecosystem/) for an overview of what the tide project is